 1-4 hours.
 The student will engage in a career-related experience within his or her area of concentration.
-Prerequisite: instructor's permission.

 FCSC 485 Special Topics

 1-4 hours.
 Topics reflecting the special interest of students and faculty.
 Additional course fee may be required.